shannonjen/simple-api/README.md

     ```bash
     $ rails g model Todo title:string
     ```
-4. Create the development and test Databases (make sure you have Postgres running)
+4. Use the "db:create" rake command to create the development and test Databases (make sure you have Postgres running)

     ```bash
     $ rake db:create
     ```
-5. Use a rake command to run the migration (created by the model generator) to create the todos table
+5. Use the "db:migrate" rake command to run the migration (created by the model generator) which creates the todos table

     ```bash
     $ rake db:migrate